 One morning in early July, I'm standing in a small puddle of beef blood in the refrigerated bowels of what is perhaps Chicago's most exclusive attraction.
 Most people sit on a wait list for years to gain access to this cavernous, largely windowless brick building on the northernmost edge of Bucktown: the 150,000-square-foot Vienna Beef factory, which since 1972 has churned out countless millions of hot dogs at the corner of Fullerton and Damen Avenues.

-RECOMMENDED: Chicago's best hot dogs reviewed
+RECOMMENDED: Guide to Chicago hot dogs

 A few years ago, the 120-year-old company decided, Wonka–like, to open its manufacturing floor to staff-led tours.
 In an attempt to peel back the thick casing of mystery and lore surrounding hot dog production—they're 100 percent pig anus, right?—Vienna began telling its story, showing it had nothing to hide when it comes to how its sausage is made.
 Just one problem: the free tour—held weekly for only six people on Wednesdays from 10–11am—became too popular.
 Get your name on the wait list today and, according to the tour website, the earliest you'll get in is October 2015.

 By then, Vienna Beef's factory most likely will have relocated to Bridgeport; last month, the city approved a $5 million subsidy that will finance the company's move south so the Department of Transportation can rebuild the tangled junction of Damen, Elston and Fullerton Avenues.
 With the move on the horizon and with July being National Hot Dog Month, I talked my way onto a tour.